Persistent homology for functionals: Existence of persistence diagrams

-\begin{proof} Recall that we are assuming that the underlying homology theory $\H$ has either the open or the compact Mayer---Vietoris property and that there is some $n_0$ such that $\H_{n}$ is 0 for all $n \leq n_0$.
+\begin{proof} Recall our assumption that the underlying homology theory $\H$ has either the open or the compact Mayer--Vietoris property and that there is some $n_0$ such that $\H_{n}$ is zero for all $n \leq n_0$.
 The statement of the lemma holds for $\HS_{n}$ in place of $\HS$ for any $n \leq n_0$ since $\H_{n}$ induces the zero map.
 We will proceed by induction on $n \geq n_0$ assuming the statement for $\HS_{n-1}$.

-We define $\Sigma_{s, t}$ to be the collection of all open subsets $V \subseteq X$ whose closure $\overline{V}$ is compact, contained in $L$, and has an open neighborhood $U$ with $\overline{V} \subseteq U \subseteq L$ for which there exists $s' \in (s,\, t)$ such that the inclusion $U \cap f_{\leq s'} \to L \cap f_{\leq t}$ is $\HS_n$.
-We will show that $\Sigma_{s, t}$ has the following three properties: \begin{enumerate} \item Any point $x \in L \cap f_{\leq s}$ has a neighborhood $V_x \in \Sigma_{s,t}$. \item If $V_1,\, V_2 \in \Sigma_{s,t}$ then $V_1 \cup V_2 \in \Sigma_{s,t}$. \item For each $V \in \Sigma_{s,t}$ the inclusion $V \cap f_{\leq s} \to L \cap f_{\leq t}$ is $\HS_n$. \end{enumerate}
+We define $\Sigma_{s, t}$ to be the collection of all open subsets $V \subseteq Y$ whose closure $\overline{V}$ is compact, contained in $L$, and has an open neighborhood $U$ with $\overline{V} \subseteq U \subseteq L$ for which there exists $s' \in (s,\, t)$ such that the inclusion $U \cap f_{\leq s'} \hookrightarrow L \cap f_{\leq t}$ is $\HS_n$.
+We will show that $\Sigma_{s, t}$ has the following three properties: \begin{enumerate} \item Any point $x \in L \cap f_{\leq s}$ has a neighborhood $V_x \in \Sigma_{s,t}$. \item If $V_1,\, V_2 \in \Sigma_{s,t}$ then $V_1 \cup V_2 \in \Sigma_{s,t}$. \item For each $V \in \Sigma_{s,t}$ the inclusion $V \cap f_{\leq s} \hookrightarrow L \cap f_{\leq t}$ is $\HS_n$. \end{enumerate}